Batch 3

 Rest of World

-Estimated Shipping Target: End of July 2025
+Estimated Shipping Target: Mid/End of Augst 2025

 Bulk Trucking to China Warehouse